 You need to start with the basics, and focus on improving the hiring process so that employees fit in well at the company and the job.

 A mistake I’ve seen many companies make is that their job descriptions are vague, and they don’t tell you the full story during the interview process.
 If you can be more transparent and honest with the candidates, you’ll have a much higher employee retention rate.
-I’ve written before about how to write a good job description that doesn’t use buzzwords and explains things clearly.

 2. Develop Managers